Strong cast and technical wizardy make complex story about faith shine on stage

 To me, the exchanges between young Pi and an initially incredulous Mr Okamoto are almost at the heart of the play.

 Along the way we see breathtaking puppetry.
-Even though we can spot scurrying feet and moving hands beneath the puppets, the hyena comes across as a particularly nasty piece of work, as it rips apart first the zebra and then the orangutan.
+Even though we can spot scurrying feet and moving hands beneath the puppets, the hyena comes across as a particularly nasty piece of work, as it rips apart first the zebra and then

 The huge tiger is clearly a creature to be feared – and this makes its transformation as an object of friendship and love for Pi all the more impressive.
 The tiger had, at first, viewed Pi as suitable prey, but comes to depend on him after the boy provides him with a steady supply of fish.